p4v4n/magic-server/README.md

 ## Usage

-FIXME: explanation
+To start the server

-    $ lein run "a"
+    $ lein run

 ## Options